taichi-dev/taichi/docs/debugging.rst

         assert cond
     AssertionError

-You may already being brain fried by the annoying ``decorated``'s and ``__call__``'s.
+You may already feel brain fried by the annoying ``decorated``'s and ``__call__``'s.
-These are the Taichi internal stack frames, has almost no benefit for end-users but making the traceback hard to read.
+These are the Taichi internal stack frames.
+They have almost no benefit for end-users but make the traceback hard to read.

 For this purpose, we may want to use ``ti.enable_excepthook()``, which *hooks* on the exception handler, and make the stack traceback from Taichi-scope easier to read and